mpengc99/LibraryProject/README.md

 # LibraryProject
-An bookstore inventory management system, just for practice using Visual Studio and C#
+Bookstore inventory management system, just for practice using Visual Studio and C#